latolukasz/beeorm-doc/docs/guide/cached_queries.md

 }
 ```

-That's it.
-Now you are ready to search for user using cache.
-In `queryOne` that we simply define SQL query conditions where every entity
-field must be prefixed with `:`.
-Thanks to that BeeORM knows which entity fields
+This enables us to cache search queries for the `UserEntity` struct.
+The `queryOne` tag specifies the SQL query conditions, where each entity field must be prefixed with `:`.
+This allows BeeORM to track which entity fields need to be updated in the cache when changes are made to the data.
-must be tracked for changes so cache in updated when needed.

-Now it's time to run our cached search query:
+We can now run a cached search query using `engine.CachedSearchOne()`:

 <code-group>
 <code-block title="code">